WarStalkeR/FFU-BR/README.md

 **SuperCharacters** - List of character names in lower case that you want to apply multiplier to.

 # New Parameters & Properties
-**StatEmittedTemp** - a `simple condition` value that allow to override `StatSolidTemp` without changing it.
-When set, temperature emitted from object via `Heater.Heat()` will be based on it instead of `StatSolidTemp` parameter.
+**strReference** - a `condowners` parameter that allows to create reference-based copy of the existing CO, whilst overriding only specific parameters. **Note**: will inherit all properties of the original CO.

-**invSlotEffect** - a `condowners` parameter that applies `slot effect` to every inventory item and/or the inventory owner.
+**strInvSlotEffect** - a `condowners` parameter that applies `slot effect` to every inventory item and/or the inventory owner.
 Works pretty much same way as other `slot effects`, except parameters `mapMeshTextures`, `strSlotImage` and `strSlotImageUnder` are ignored.
 Thread carefully, as it applies effect to **every** item, including whole stacks.

-**sOrder** - a `slots` parameter that only used, if `StrictInvSorting` gameplay setting is enabled.
+**nSlotOrder** - a `slots` parameter that only used, if `StrictInvSorting` gameplay setting is enabled.
 Requires an integer value, but can be nulled.
 If nulled, defaults to `nDepth` to avoid potential issues.
 Slots with lesser numbers are rendered first in open inventory UI.
 Was implemented to avoid `nDepth` collision/issues.

-**maxDepth** - a `condtrigs` parameter that used to check how deeply nested `condowners` object.
+**nMaxDepth** - a `condtrigs` parameter that used to check how deeply nested `condowners` object.
 If object is nested at depth greater than `maxDepth` parameter, then condition trigger automatically returns `false`.
 Use console command `getcond [them] *coParents` on selected object and count number of **in**'s to identify its current depth.

+## New Hardcoded Conditions
+**StatEmittedTemp** - a `simple condition` value that allow to override `StatSolidTemp` without changing it.
+When set, temperature emitted from object via `Heater.Heat()` will be based on it instead of `StatSolidTemp` parameter.

 ## Improved Console Commands
 `getcond [them] *` - now `getcond` command supports wildcard `*` that lists all stats, regardless of their name.